espocrm/documentation/docs/user-guide/emails.md

 !!! note

-    For regular users access to personal email accounts must be allowed in Roles.
+    For regular users, access to personal email accounts must be allowed in Roles.

 ## SMTP accounts